Dev-hwang/geofence_service/README.md

   _geofenceStreamController.sink.add(geofence);
 }

-void _onActivityChanged(Activity prevActivity, Activity currActivity) {
+// This function is to be called when the activity has changed. void _onActivityChanged(Activity prevActivity, Activity currActivity) {
   dev.log('prevActivity: ${prevActivity.toMap()}');
   dev.log('currActivity: ${currActivity.toMap()}\n');
   _activityStreamController.sink.add(currActivity);
 }

+// This function is to be called when the position has changed. void _onPositionChanged(Position position) {
+  dev.log('position: ${position.toJson()}');
+}

+// This function is to be called when a location service status change occurs
+// since the service was started. void _onLocationServiceStatusChanged(bool status) {
+  dev.log('location service status: $status');
+}

-void _onError(error) {
+// This function is used to handle errors that occur in the service. void _onError(error) {
   final errorCode = getErrorCodesFromError(error);
   if (errorCode == null) {